Alltoft/Alltoft/README.md

 ![alt text](maxresdefault.jpg)

 *AND EVEN MORE...!*
-As u can see there is a whole lot of stuff to do!
+a whole lot of stuff to do!
 So
 #### Stay with us because we gonna do it all 🔥🔥🔥!!!

 ![alt text](OIP.jpg)